Campus II, St. Thomas Aquinas Building, Jl. Babarsari 44 Yogyakarta 55281

 - Magister Komunikasi equivalent to Master of Communication

 Master of Business Administration

 Master of Business Administration Program saw its commencement in 1993.
-The program has several objectives, which include: 1) to provide education to undergraduate degree holders hailing from various disciplines to enable them acquire managerial ability; 2) to widen and deepen international perspectives; and 3) to instill high commitment to ethics and morality.
+The program has several objectives, which include: 1) to provide education to undergraduate degree holders hailing from various disciplines to enable them to acquire managerial ability; 2) to widen and deepen international perspectives, and 3) to instil a high commitment to ethics and morality.

 The graduate study program offers various specialization areas in Marketing Management, Finance Management, Human Resource Management, and e-Business and International Business.